ravensp93/aws-three-tier-web/readme.md

 # Three-Tier Infrastructure Setup
-Learn to setup a highly redundant three-tier web application cloud infrastructure.
+In this lab, learn to setup a highly redundant three-tier web application cloud infrastructure.

 ## Architecture